 \[ \hat{\dot{x}}_{n,n}= \hat{\dot{x}}_{n,n-1}+ \beta \left( \frac{z_{n}-\hat{x}_{n,n-1}}{ \Delta t} \right) =40+0.1 \left( \frac{30110-30200}{5} \right) =38.2m/s \]

 The magnitude of the \( \alpha \) factor depends on the radar measurement precision.
-For high precision radar we will choose high \( \alpha \) , giving a high weight to the measurements.
-If \( \alpha = 1 \) , then the estimated range equals the measured range:
+For high precision-radar, we should choose high \( \alpha \), giving high weight to the measurements.
+If \( \alpha = 1 \), then the estimated range equals the measured range:

 If \( \alpha =0 \) , then the measurement has no meaning: